 The landscape of American Protestant churches is dynamic.
 Ranging from simple country meeting houses, to elaborately ornamented historic churches, and theaters converted into worship sites, approaches to art and architecture across Protestant denominations are as widely varied as the traditions of each community.

 Clarity, integrity, and harmony are principles of sound ecclesiastical decoration, applicable to any denomination.
-Well-considered ecclesiastical artistry programs (historic preservation, new construction, or adaptive re-use) are guided by the architecture, historic precedent, and liturgical tradition (where applicable).
+Well-considered ecclesiastical artistry programs are guided by the architecture, historic precedent, and liturgical tradition.